It is a medicine that works in the brain to treat schizophrenia. It is also a second-generation antipsychotic (SGA) or atypical antipsychotic.

-Risperidone tablets that dissolve orally will dissolve in your mouth in a matter of seconds and can be swallowed with or without liquid.
+Risperidone tablets that dissolve orally will dissolve in your mouth in seconds and can be swallowed with or without liquid.

-Risperidone liquid should be measured with a measuring spoon or oral syringe, which can be obtained from your pharmacy.
+Risperidone liquid should be measured with a measuring spoon or oral syringe obtained from your pharmacy.

-You can also ask a family member to be reminded by a friend or to contact you to make sure you are taking your medicine.
+You can also ask a family member to be reminded by a friend or to contact you to ensure you are taking your medicine.

-Risperdal Consta must be received every 2 weeks.
-It must be administered by your health professional through an injection in the arm or in the buttock area.
+Risperdal Consta must be received every two weeks.
+It must be administered by your health professional by injecting the armor in the buttock area.

-The effects of the medication last approximately 2 weeks.
-If you are new to taking Risperdal Consta (injection of long-acting risperidone).
+The effects of the medication last approximately two weeks.
+Suppose you are new to taking Risperdal Consta (injection of long-acting Risperidone).

-Your healthcare provider may recommend that you take the tablet or risperidone form daily for up to 3 weeks.
+Your healthcare provider may recommend taking the tablet or risperidone form daily for up to 3 weeks.

 Do not double your next dose or take more than prescribed.
 If you miss a dose of Risperdal Consta, check with your health care provider to receive your dose as soon as possible.

 Avoid drinking alcohol or using illegal drugs.
-Benefits may decrease (for example, worsen their confusion) and increase the adverse effects (for example, sedation) of the medication.
+Benefits may decrease (for example, worsen their confusion) and increase the medication’s adverse effects (for example, sedation).

 Common side effects

-- Fatigue, drowsiness, headache, constipation and increased appetite are also common and more frequent in children than in adults.
+- Fatigue, drowsiness, headache, constipation, and increased appetite are also common and more frequent in children than adults.